The Early Cricket Library

 Hambledon – The Men and the Myths – John Goulstone (2001)

 This book serves as a reply to The Glory Days.
 Goulstome takes Mote and other cricket writers to task for several inaccuracies.
-For instance he devotes a chapter to explaining why the cricketer involved in the large bat incident is not Shock White by Thomas White of Reigate.
+For instance he devotes a chapter to explaining why the cricketer involved in the large bat incident is not Shock White but Thomas White of Reigate.
 He is also particularly keen on family trees, they crop up throughout the book, doing not much more than listing out names of people who we nothing about, a bit like a telephone directory.
 The research though is meticulous throughout.

 Sussex Cricket in the Eighteenth Century – Timothy McCann (2004)